referential-ai/boswell-test/README.md

 This cost reporting helps users understand the economics of running comprehensive model evaluations and make informed decisions about model selection and test size.

+#### 4. Data Visualizations (`charts/` directory)

+The Boswell Test generates several data visualizations to help analyze the results:

+**Grading Bias Chart** (`grading_bias.png`):
+A bar chart showing which models grade more strictly or leniently compared to the median.
+Negative values indicate stricter graders, while positive values show more lenient ones.

+**Grade Distribution** (`grade_distribution.png`):
+A boxplot showing the distribution of grades received by each model, making it easy to see both the median grade and the spread of opinions about each model's performance.

+**Essay Generation Time** (`essay_generation_time.png`):
+A horizontal bar chart comparing how long each model took to generate its essay, sorted from fastest to slowest.

+**Average Grading Time** (`average_grading_time.png`):
+A horizontal bar chart showing the average time each model took to grade essays from other models.

+**Cost Breakdown** (`cost_breakdown.png`):
+A stacked bar chart showing the cost breakdown for each model, split between essay generation costs and grading costs.

+**Process Timing** (`time_breakdown.png`):
+A pie chart showing the proportion of time spent on each phase of the test: essay generation, grading, analysis, and file generation.

+These visualizations provide at-a-glance insights into model performance, efficiency, and cost-effectiveness across the different test aspects.

 **JSON Grades** (`grades.json`):
 ```json
 {